-“First, we need to switch on the little computers,” Tobi spoke up and everyone begun to switch the computers on, making them flicker to life.
+“First, we need to switch on the little computers,” Tobi spoke up, so everyone began to switch the computers on, making them flicker to life.

 “I think I read this morning that there’s a main switch in the Commander’s Office,” I explained.

-“I’m pretty sure that would be the case,” Tobi suggested and moved ahead of me towards the office.
+“I’m pretty sure that would be the case,” Tobi suggested moving ahead of me towards the office.
 Inside we found two computers and bank of data hubs, all of which were lit up.
 Tobi immediately went to work on the data banks.

 “Do you know what you’re doing?”
 I asked him.

-“I think we’re ready,” he spoke up and I looked through the window to see the screens flickering into life.
+“I think we’re ready,” he spoke up.
+I looked through the window to see the main screens flickering into life.
 There appeared to be satellite images on some and a map of the world on another.
 Obviously, some of our satellites had survived the EMP.
-I picked up one of the headsets and switched it on, placing it over my head.
+I picked up one of the headsets switching it on, placing it over my head.
 Immediately, I could hear crackling as I followed Tobi back into the main room.

 “I-I can hear you loud and clear,” I stuttered.